Chennaipy/website/content/meetup-jan-2015.md

 coverage analysis, packaging and distribution.
 This talk will give an overview of the lessons from the Python Project.

+### Build your own CPU: An introduction to HDLs and FPGA development using Python

+Speaker: Shrikant Giridhar

+The advent of affordable FPGAs with a decent number of gates has made hardware design accessible for anyone interested.
+But describing hardware accurately in software can be tricky.
+This is where HDLs come into the picture.
+And as with everything else, there is a Python library for easing into writing pure HDL code.
+This talk introduces development with MyHDL, a Python library to generate descriptions of digital hardware.

 ## RSVP

 Please RSVP on our [Meetup